mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Pretoria is at times seen as the politico-economic equivalent of a salient in a defensive line, with (often unrelated) threats coming in from all directions.
 Not all are of a military nature; a trade dispute just over the border can have serious implications for local industries and ship operators, which in turn can cause dissent on other worlds.
 There are times when the local nobility long for something as straightforward as a military confrontation.
 As they say in Pretorian political circles, ‘Oh, for a clear target and nobody behind me with a noose’.

-The world of Pretoria lies in the centre of the subsector, well positioned for local governance but isolated from jump-1 trade by surrounding minor rifts.
+The world of Pretoria lies in the center of the subsector, well positioned for local governance but isolated from jump-1 trade by surrounding minor rifts.
 To overcome this problem, jump bridges were created to link Pretoria to Miwald and Caladib.
 These bridges are permanent deep-space stations where jump-1 ships can refuel and recalibrate their drives.
 It is thus possible to reach almost any world in the subsector aboard any jump- capable vessel.
 The stations are expensive to maintain but benefits to local trade are enormous.

 The subsector was originally settled on a small scale as a result of the gradual outward creep typical of Imperial borders.
 In the 300s the pace increased rapidly as heavy investment was made in a cluster of worlds with impressive mineral wealth.
 As this local industrial base grew, trade expanded rapidly to follow.